In Praise of East Cork. Food. People. Place. Worth a Visit!

 Fota Tiger

 Let me take you on a trip to see a slice of it.
-We’ll also enjoy some delicious meals as East Cork is a foodie’s paradise with top-notch venues including Sage, Ferrit & Lee, The Farmgate, Barnabrow (ideal for weddings and Sunday lunch), Midleton’s pioneering Farmers Market (every Saturday), CUSH (a Michelin Bib restaurant) and the food mecca of Ballymaloe.
+We’ll also enjoy some delicious meals as East Cork is a foodie’s paradise with top-notch venues including Sage, Ferrit & Lee, Church Lane, Black Barrel, Barnabrow (ideal for weddings and Sunday lunch), Midleton’s pioneering Farmers Market (every Saturday), CUSH (a Michelin Bib restaurant) and the food mecca of Ballymaloe.
+Cafés worth noting in the area are the Kilkenny Design Café and Carewswood Café (in the garden centre).

 Christy Ring

 And, before or after Ballymaloe (which could take a while), do take the opportunity to visit the medieval town of Cloyne.
-It is one of the hidden gems of the area, its skyline dominated by the large medieval Round Tower and across the road is St. Colman's Cathedral built in 1270/80 and still in use.
+It is one of the area's hidden gems, its skyline dominated by the large medieval Round Tower and across the road is St. Colman's Cathedral, built in 1270/80 and still in use.

-Famous Cloyne people include the 20th century hurler Christy Ring and the 18th century philosopher George Berkeley, both of whom are remembered here: Ring's statue (above right) is by the GAA field and Berkley's tomb is in the cathedral.
+Famous Cloyne people include the 20th century hurler Christy Ring and the 18th century philosopher George Berkeley, both of whom are remembered here: Ring's statue (right) is by the GAA field and Berkley's tomb is in the cathedral.

 Coming from the city on the old Cork-Waterford road, look out for signs (on your right), just after Glounthaune, for the Harpers Island Wetlands.
 Enjoy the nature all around you, including the ample birdlife (get your photos from the hides there!).